Advanced physics and Christmas shopping, the perfect match.

-“Uncle Peter!” the girls exclaimed as they grabbed his hands and dragged him towards the kitchen.
+“Uncle Peter!” the girls exclaimed as they grabbed his hands and dragged him into the kitchen.

-When the girls dragged him into the kitchen his sister wiped her hands and stepped over.
+When the girls dragged him into the kitchen his sister wiper her hands and stepped over.

-“So sorry about that,” Peter said, “I was finishing up with some stuff at the lab and completely lost track of time.”
+“So sorry about that.”
+Peter said.
+“I was finishing up with some stuff down at the lab and completely lost track of time.”

-Peter grabbed one of the small reindeer dishes and began filling up his plate with turkey, shrimp dip, and crackers.
+Peter grabbed one of the small reindeer dishes, and began filling up his plate with turkey, shrimp dip and dip.

-“Always work work work with you physicists,” Mike said returning with the beer.
-“I still don't know why you didn't take that corporate job I emailed you.
-The money would have been a heck of a lot better and you wouldn't have to knock yourself out at the lab all the time.”
+“Always work work work with you physicists.”
+Mike said returning with the beer.
+“I still don't know why you don't take that corporate job I emailed you.
+The money would have been a hell of a lot better, and you wouldn't have to knock yourself out at the lab all the time.”

-“Not that I’ve seen.” laughed Mike.
-“Hey come on lets get out to the tree.
-The girls are have been waiting for you all night and they're dying to open their presents.”
+“Not that I’ve seen,” laughed Mike.
+“Hey common, let’s get out to the tree, the girls are have been waiting for you.
+They're dying to open their presents.”

 “Are you still not bringing your gifts in until everyone else has opened theirs?”
 Mike asked as they walked down the hall.

 The nieces each received lifelike baby dolls.
 Sadly Kate had forgotten the batteries so they would have to wait for the morning to play with them.
-Mike got a new fishing tackle box and pole and Kate unwrapped a new tennis racket and 3 months of lessons.
+Mike got a new fishing tackle box and pole.
+Kate unwrapped a new tennis racket and 3 months of lessons.

-“OK, Uncle Peter!”
-The girls shouted “Your turn now.
-Where are your presents for us?”
+“Ok Uncle Peter!”
+The girls shouted, “Your turn now.”

 Peter picked up his beer and took the last couple sips as he stood for a moment gazing at his family.
-Both nieces were frozen in the air; locked in mid-jump.
-Mike sat looking at Kate.
-Both appeared quite silly frozen in mid-blink their mouths agape.
+Both nieces were frozen in the air, locked in mid-jump.
+Mike sat looking at Kate both looking quite silly frozen in mid-blink their mouths agape.

-Getting inside the locked mall took some doing but eventually, he found a security guard.
-Removing the keys from the guards pocket he let himself in.
+Getting inside the locked mall took some doing, but eventually, he found a security guard, and removing the keys from the guard’s pocket, he let himself in.

-Going to the stores he needed Peter selected the appropriate gifts for everyone; careful to leave the correct amount of cash sitting in the registers before he left.
+Going to each store he needed, Peter selected the appropriate gifts, careful to leave the correct amount of cash sitting in the registers before he left.

 Back on the road, he made one more stop into a grocery store where he picked up wrapping paper and batteries.
-Pulling back up to his sister’s Peter went inside, wrapped the presents, then carried them back out to his car.
-Returning to the spot where he had frozen time Peter spun his watch face again and hit the button.
+Pulling back up to his sister’s house, Peter went inside, wrapped the presents then carried them back out to his car.
+Returning to the spot where he had frozen time, Peter spun his watch face again and hit the button.

-Instantly the girls landed on the ground “Let us go with you!” they yelled.
+Instantly the girls landed on the ground, “Let us go with you to get them!” they yelled.

-Walking out to the car he retrieved the gifts and deposited them at the foot of the tree.
-Immediately the girls began ripping open the packages and cheering in delight.
-Each girl had received a new set of clothes for their dolls as well as batteries.
-Mike's present was a set of new fishing lures for his tackle box and for Kate a new tennis outfit and two tubes of balls.
+Peter walked out to the car and retrieved his gifts and deposited them in front of the tree.
+Immediately the girls began ripping open the paper, cheering in delight.
+Each had received a new set of clothes for their dolls, as well as batteries.
+Mike's present was a set of new fishing lures for his tackle box and for Kate, a new tennis outfit and two tubes of balls.

-“Peter I really don't know how you do it each year,” Kate exclaimed, jumping up and giving her brother a hug.
+“Peter, I really don't know how do you do it each year?”
+Kate exclaimed, jumping up and giving her brother a hug.